The localization of orthogonal calculus with respect to homology: Polynomial functors

-Without extra assumptions on our localizing set (or homology theory) we are unable to obtain clear descriptions of the weak equivalences.
+as this iterative localization will necessarily have the $S$-locally $n$-polynomial functors as fibrant objects.
+This model structure was first constructed by Barnes \cite{Ba17} for the rationalization of $\T$-valued orthogonal functors.

-\begin{prop} Let $S$ be a set of maps of based spaces.
+\begin{prop} Let $S$ be a set of maps in $\es{C}$.
 There is model category structure on the category of orthogonal functors with cofibrations the projective cofibrations, and fibrant objects the $S$-locally $n$-polynomial functors.
-This model structure is cellular, left proper and topological.
-We call this model structure the $S$-local $n$-polynomial model structure and denote it by $\poly{n}(\es{J}_0, L_S\T)$. \end{prop} \begin{proof} The process of left Bousfield localizations may be iterated and it follows that the $J_S$-localization of the $n$-polynomial model structure on and the $\es{S}_n$-localization of the $S$-local projective model structure are identical, and have as cofibrations the projective cofibrations.
-It remains to characterise the fibrant objects.
+This model structure is cellular, left proper, topological, and in the case of $\s$-valued orthogonal functors this model structure is spectral.
+We call this model structure the $S$-local $n$-polynomial model structure and denote it by $\poly{n}(\es{J}_0, L_S\es{C})$. \end{prop} \begin{proof} The process of left Bousfield localizations may be iterated and it follows that the $J_S$-localization of the $n$-polynomial model structure and the $\es{S}_n$-localization of the $S$-local projective model structure are identical, and have as cofibrations the projective cofibrations.

-For the fibrant objects, notice that the model structure is equivalently described as the left Bousfield localization of the projecitve model structure with respect to the set of maps $\es{S}_n \cup J_S$.
+For the fibrant objects, notice that the model structure is equivalently described as the left Bousfield localization of the projective model structure with respect to the set of maps $\es{S}_n \cup J_S$.
 By definition an object $X$ is $\es{S}_n \cup J_S$-local if and only if it is both $\es{S}_n$-local and $J_S$-local, and hence the fibrant objects are precise those $S$-locally $n$-polynomial functors. \end{proof}

-The $S$-local $n$-polynomial model structure behaves precisely like the $S$-localization of the $n$-polynomial model structure in the following sense.
+The $S$-local $n$-polynomial model structure behaves precisely like a left Bousfield localization of the $n$-polynomial model structure in the following sense.

-\begin{lem} Let $S$ be a set of maps of based spaces.
+\begin{lem} Let $S$ be a set of maps in $\es{C}$.
 The adjoint pair

-is a Quillen adjunction. \end{lem} \begin{proof} Since the cofibrations of both model structures are the projective cofibrations the identity functor
+is a Quillen adjunction. \end{lem} \begin{proof} The left adjoint preserves cofibrations since the classes of cofibrations are identical.
+The right adjoint is right Quillen since it preserves fibrant objects as every $S$-locally $n$-polynomial functor is necessarily $n$-polynomial. \end{proof}

-preserves cofibrations.
-On the other hand, since an $S$-locally $n$-polynomial functor is in particular $n$-polynomial, the identity functor